Water fasting

 Potential benefits of (water-only) fasting

 The body is a complicated machine and modern medicine still only understands a fraction of what it is capable of doing.
 We do, however, understand how vital good nutrition is in the overall ability for it to function at optimal levels.
-Schools and doctors have drummed into us, the importance of consuming sufficient calories, vitamins, and minerals in order to maintain our health.
+Doctors repeat time and time again the importance of consuming sufficient calories, vitamins, and minerals in order to maintain our health.

 The hidden dangers of a water cleanse